saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 This architecture has its advantages, but several limitations also arise from those points.

-First, since the test suite relies on TAP, a lot of assertions are written in a single file.
+Since the test suite relies on TAP, a lot of assertions are written in a single file.
 The report is also fairly limited because of the protocol.
 And with files that have more than 1000 assertions, debugging become difficult.